AnuragJha100706/Recipe-Indian-foods/README.md

         python app_cosine_similarity.py
         ```

-2. Start the React frontend:
+2. Start the frontend:

-    ```bash
-    cd client
-    npm start
-    ```
+   run html file in clint folder

-3. Open your browser and visit `http://localhost:3000` to use the application.
+4. Open your browser and visit `http://localhost:3000` to use the application.

 ![capture](capture_website.png)